 In this case, the answer is to create a dedicated IoT solution that will be designed and tailored to your company’s systems.

 Another thing that can prevent you from implementing IoT solutions in the industrial sector is issues related to data storage.
 Do you have the right tools and servers to store all the data generated by industrial IoT devices?
 In fact, most corporate information today is stored in cloud computing, which not only enables you to store huge data sets but also ensures greater security.

 Cloud technologies are becoming more and more popular, but this is not the only solution available on the market.
 It is also worth noting the increase in popularity of edge computing, a method of storing data and mass storage directly in the place where it is generated (e.g., industrial IoT devices or their controllers).
 According to the latest report by Deloitte, as many as 72% of IT leaders already use this technology.

-Although the implementation of IIoT (Industrial Internet of Things) solutions entails many challenges, the benefits of properly implemented innovation far outweigh potential risks.
+Although the implementation of IIoT (Industrial Internet of Things) solutions entails many challenges, the benefits of properly implemented innovation far outweigh the potential risks.
 It is also important to choose the right technology partner to avoid “reinventing the wheel” and to be able to use proven methods that allow you to achieve the greatest possible results.
-With the cooperation of an experienced company that has already implemented similar projects, you will be ready to handle the potential difficulties of integrating a digital transformation in a production company.
+With the cooperation of an experienced company that has already implemented similar projects, you will be ready to handle the potential difficulties of integrating a digital transformation into a production company.
 Moreover, it will help you properly prepare and go through the entire process, as well as find solutions tailored to the individual needs and specificity of your organization.

 We are sure that with this approach, the Industrial Internet of Things (IIoT) will provide you with long-term benefits, a competitive advantage, and make you a major player in the Industry 4.0 sector.